RestfulBlue/indexer/readme.md

 # Future work

-This version is simple and has a lot to add :
+This version is simple and has a lot to be added :
 1. Metrics and logging
-1. Index persisting - Should be implemented index persister, which will accept ReadableIndex and persist it to disk.
-It has a lot to implement - delta encoded reverted indexes, roaring bitmap, memory mappings, offset management.
+1. Persistence.
+Index persisting should be implemented.
+It will accept ReadableIndex and persist it to disk.
+It has a lot to be implemented - delta encoded reverted indexes, roaring bitmap, memory mappings, offset management.
 After index persisted to disk - it becomes immutable
 1. Index merger - Index becomes immutable after it persisted to disk.
 In order to update it we will just merge it with other indexes.
 To do that we need to implement index merger, which will accept two ReadableIndexes and produce a new one
 1. Resource management - in memory bytes limiters, maximum parallel indexation, etc..
 1. Extend query language - currently only simple selection by term and AND filter supported.
-We probably also want to search to phrases which contains space, for example we want to find ```lo wo``` in a ```hello world ``` document.
+We probably also want to search for phrases which contains space, for example we want to find ```lo wo``` in a ```hello world ``` document.
 In order to do that - we have to split query by space - `lo` and `wo`.
-After that - we'll find documents that contains both them and merge inverted indexes of their positions with shifting.
+After that - we'll find documents that contain both of them and merge inverted indexes of their positions with shifting.
 We shift ```lo``` inverted index by 3 to the right and then intersect it with ```wo``` inverted index.
 1. Add a lot of inputs, analyzers and tokenizers.
-JDBCInput, HttpInput, JavaAnalyzer, KSkipNGramTokenizer, etc
+JDBCInput, HttpInput, JavaAnalyzer, HTMLAnalyzer, KSkipNGramTokenizer, etc
 1. Reduce memory and performance footprint.
 Current implementation has a LOT of a low performant places.
-For example streaming data from input using flow probably has a lot of performance issue, especially wrapping source byte buffer to string and then create new strings....
+For example streaming data from input using flow probably has a lot of performance issues, especially wrapping source byte buffer to string and should be translated to save more 'row' processing.
+Also a lot of place can be optimized adding append-only data structures, but it probably won't fit with transactions